 Not only did the pandemic act as an obstacle, but as a Black man, Rodriguez said that he has had to work harder than most to get where he is.

 “For us, we don’t have a stepping stone that everybody else has to get a running start,” Rodriguez said.
-“It takes more effort to make it where everybody else is starting from.”
+“It takes more effort to get to where everybody else is starting from.”

-While QNS sat down with Rodriguez, he pointed out the look of his cafe, saying that locals were quick to assume his business was part of the gentrification that has been pervasive across the city.
+When QNS sat down with Rodriguez, he pointed out the look of his cafe, saying that locals quickly assumed his business was part of the gentrification pervasive across the city.

 It’s no secret that New York City has changed.
 Low-income neighborhoods are inundated with new cocktail bars or pricey coffee shops that will inevitably hike property values and displace many long-time residents, most of whom are minorities.
 According to Urban Displacement, one-third of low-income households are at risk of displacement due to gentrification in the city.
 Unfortunately, Ridgewood and the surrounding areas are not unscathed in this issue.

-“When we opened up Cafe Moca, a lot of people automatically thought that it was a gentrified business because of the style we chose,” Rodriguez said.
+“When we opened up Cafe Moca, many people automatically thought that it was a gentrified business because of the style we chose,” Rodriguez said.
 “We would hear comments like, ‘Oh, that cafe’s not for us.’
 But no, we are here for you.”

 Cafe Moca purposefully made their prices affordable to accommodate everyone in the neighborhood and not just “one group of people,” as Rodriguez put it.

-Rodriguez and his family have lived in Ridgewood for a little over a year after opening the business but previously lived in Buschwick.
+Rodriguez and his family have lived in Ridgewood for over a year after opening the business but previously lived in Bushwick.
 As someone who’s lived in the area for some time now, he said he’s personally seen the shift in demographics over the years.